RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-RAG-Bot-in-Teams.md

 ```
 ![Teams AI helps RAG](https://github.com/OfficeDev/TeamsFx/assets/13211513/7b1d14b1-ac05-4b2e-b8f6-7f2f8aab5e8f)
 Teams-AI library also provides functionalities to ease each step of the retrieval and generation process.
-- **Step 1: Handle Input**: The most straightforward way is to pass user's input as is to retrieval.
+- **Handle Input**: The most straightforward way is to pass user's input as is to retrieval.
 However, if you'd like to customize the input before retrieval, you can [add activity handler](./AddActivityHandlers.md) to certain incoming activities.

 - **Retrieve data source**: Teams-AI library provides `DataSource` interface to let you to add your own retrieval logic.
 You will need to create your own `DataSource` instance, and the library orchestrator will call it on demand.